Virtual Barn - Our Animals

 Pebbles was very sick for a long time after being saved from abuse and neglect at the hands of a backyard butcher.
 She was so thin and sick it was painful to watch her struggle to breathe and eat.
 With great vet care, nutritional supplements and lots of love she started living again.
 She now is very curious and friendly and is a friend to all.

 Rama and her two sisters were rescued from Thanksgiving.
 She was terrified of us at first, but has soon realized that she is safe at her new home.
 While she will still not allow us to pet her, she will run to us for treats and does not run away from us anymore.

-Rascalina was a trail horse who had a lot of anxiety and would rock back and forth to self-sooth.
-At The Gentle Barn she is always with her horse or human friends and she has stopped rocking, except right before mealtime when she cannot contain her excitement.
+Rascalina was a trail horse who was well taken care of.
+But when she retired she had a lot of anxiety and would rock back and forth to self-sooth.
+We brought her home to The Gentle Barn and put her with our other horses.
+Now that she is always with her horse or human friends, she has stopped rocking, except right before mealtime when she cannot contain her excitement.
 She will have a dignified retirement here and will be well loved for the rest of her life.

 Reina was rescued with many other goats from severe abuse and neglect.
 She was infested with lice and parasites, grossly underweight, malnourished, sick and terrified of humans.
 Her body has finally healed, but healing her heart is the hardest chore, as she had never known a kind human before coming to The Gentle Barn!
 We will keep working hard to show her love, kindness and safety for the rest of her life!
 Reina finally eats treats out of our hands so we are making progress, one day we will pet her!